An Integer Arithmetic-Based Sparse Linear Solver Using a GMRES Method and Iterative Refinement: Numerical Result

 \subsubsection{Preconditioning}

 Preconditioning is important in the context of iterative solvers based on integer arithmetic, because it reduces the risk of overflow.
 Consequently, we can decrease the number of bits of the operand shift, which improves the accuracy of arithmetic.
 For the non-preconditioned solver, we investigated an auto-tuning technique for the shift.
-However, it proved to be unnecessary in the preconditioning case.
-In the implementation of int-ILU-GMRES, we do not need to use the operand shift which sacrifices the accuracy.
+However, it proved to be hardly necessary in the preconditioning case.
+In the implementation of int-ILU-GMRES, we could avoid using the operand shift which sacrificed the accuracy.
 A similar effect was also confirmed in the Gauss--Seidel preconditioning case.
+(Because of the page limit, the numerical result is not shown in this paper.)